0-complexity/www-cloud4edge/www.cloud4edge.com/content/c4e/c4e-marketplace.md

 ### Technology Highlights

-Bring partner solutions life in neutral and indepedent marketplace in order to drive business to our platforms.
+Public cloud marketplace that acts as neutral and indepedent broker.
+This drives business to our community partners.

 #### Your customers can buy:
-To be announced
+Infrastructure as a Service - directly from the Cloud4Edge marketplace Platform as a Service - directly from the Cloud4Edge marketplace Software as a Service - directly from the Cloud4Edge marketplace

 #### You provide services:
-To be announced
+Public cloud from decentral cloud network

-#### Available: 2017
+Private cloud from decentral cloud network

-### Technologies Frameworks
+Hybrid cloud from decentral cloud network

-Not disclosed yet
+#### Available: Q3 2016